 For instance, on a regular working day, this person has more than 200 emails waiting.
 Things are bound to be out of control unless this manager finds a way to organize the inbox.
-Does this sound familiar?.
+Does this sound familiar?
 Are you one of those struggling every morning thinking about the inbox mess they’ll find once the computer is turned on?

 Now imagine how much time is spent only on organizing everything so you can start working properly?
 The results would be staggering.
-Sorting out and organizing an email inbox is taking A LOT of your time.
-You need to do something about it.
+Sorting out and organizing an email inbox is taking a lot of your time, and you need to do something about it.

 First, don’t be afraid to delete things

-Sometimes even though we know we’re not going to need a certain email, we refuse to delete it because “you never know”.
-Well, that needs to stop.
-Get rid of those emails you’ve been keeping for a long time.
-You know you’re not going to need them at all.
-Chances are that you’re the only one still holding that email.
+Our advice is: get rid of those emails you have been keeping for a long time.
+You know you are not going to need them at all.
+Chances are that you are the only one still holding that email.

 Evaluate what emails are no longer needed, no matter if you never replied.
 Get rid of many emails as much as you can.
 Learning to get rid of the things we hold on to is hard, but a necessary measure if you want to organize your inbox like a real boss.